What is a Time-Lapse Intervalometer?

-On your journey to time-lapse video stardom, you will inevitably come across the need for a controller unit, otherwise known as an intervalometer.
+On your journey to time-lapse video stardom, you will inevitably come across the need for a time-lapse intervalometer unit, otherwise known as a time-lapse controller.
 This small but essential piece of kit acts as the brain for your time-lapse platform as a whole, telling your camera how frequently it should fire the shutter, amongst a host of other functions.
-Some cameras even include this functionality in-body, but for the most part, dedicated controllers are going to offer better flexibility and functionality overall.
+Some cameras even include this functionality in-body, but for the most part, dedicated Intervalometers are going to offer better flexibility and functionality overall.

 In this shopping guide, we’ll break down what to look for in a quality intervalometer, as well as walk you through some of our favorite products for beginners and experts alike.
 By the end, you should have a firm grasp on which model will work best for you.

-What To Look For In a Quality Time-Lapse Controller
+What To Look For In a Quality Time-Lapse Intervalometer

 There are several specific categories of intervalometers on the market today.
 Let’s take a look at each of them, breaking down their unique strengths, as well as any potential limitations.

-Off-brand controllers have been around for years and years, like with just about any other industry.
-These controllers are often made for specific manufacturers, but there are several that will work with most of the major brands.
+Off-brand Intervalometers have been around for years and years, like with just about any other industry.
+These Intervalometers are often made for specific manufacturers, but there are several that will work with most of the major brands.
 Best of all, these are usually quite a bit cheaper than the name brand variety, and many of them include much of the same functionality and quality to boot.

 Our Off-Brand Suggestions: